hongtaoh/hongtaoh.github.io/content/en/blog/2020-07-25-legacy-jupyterbook.md

 git push origin master
 ```

 You can store this file as `deploy.sh`, save it to the root directory of YourProject.
-Every time after you've make all the changes you want, at the root directory of YourProject, simply run `bash deploy.sh` and Github and Netlify will deploy by themseles.
+Every time after you've make all the changes you want, at the root directory of YourProject, simply run `bash deploy.sh` and GitHub and Netlify will deploy by themselves.

 ## Example

 Finally, you can view the final product of the example I provided above [here](https://legacy-jupyterbook.netlify.app/).
 And [here](https://github.com/hongtaoh/legacy-jupyterbook) is its GitHub repository.

 ## Changing content
 I am not detailing how to customize the content here.
-You simply need to change it in the `content` folder at the root directory, and then make corressponding changes to `toc.yml` under the `_data` folder.
+You simply need to change it in the `content` folder at the root directory, and then make corresponding changes to `toc.yml` under the `_data` folder.
 You can find more information in the [official guide](https://legacy.jupyterbook.org/intro.html)